zzz6519003/substrate-how-to-guides/how-to-substrate/docs/runtime-engineering/0/101/configurable-constants.md

 ## Steps

-1. Define two constants: `MaxAddend` and another called `ClearFrequency` to keep track of how frequently `MaxAddend` gets reset.
-2. Declare `MaxAddend` and `ClearFrequency` in Storage.
-3. Use `add_value` to increase `SingleValue`.
-4. Supply the constant value to.

 ### 1. Define the constants in your pallet

 `MaxAddend` will be the value displayed in metadata and `ClearFrequency` keeps track of the block numbers and will be used to define how frequently `MaxAddend` gets reset: